 According to the Insurance Bureau of Canada, a clear understanding of all the risks you may encounter allows you to measure and prioritize them.
 It also gives you the opportunity to take appropriate steps to reduce the potential for loss.

-Always according to insurance bureau of Canada, here are the 5 questions to ask:
+Always according to Insurance Bureau of Canada, here are 5 questions to ask:

 - What can go wrong?